Archives

 (Ghaffar is a development planner and can be contacted at: [email protected])

-1 thought on “Balakot one year after the earthquake”
+One comment on “Balakot one year after the earthquake

 1. A very complete summery.Great detail is clear,much has been saisd between lines.
 Great effort we need to know the real facts as the Pakistan goverment version is that ” Sab Acha Hai” and every thing is going as planned.
 This reoprt from an independent eye witness certaily does not suggest that.
 I know who I would belive.
 Shame on those who are responsible for this task,wether it is missmanagemnet , incompitance ,corruption or pure absence of the expertease to take such a task forward, it is a fact that what was expected is not delivered.
 Pass on this task of rebuliding to some one who can delver,not just talk.
 Every one will have to answer to Allah for there actions or inactions.
 I hope some one on power takes notice of this report…it is never too late (May be for some ) .
 Great report.
 Thank you for the effort.